In this episode

 Trauma isn’t something we’re supposed to get over easily.
 It’s supposed to impact us.
 It’s supposed to change us.
 That’s part of why it’s so hard to shift.
 The problem isn’t with us.
 In this podcast, I talk about the impacts of trauma and how it isn’t something that we can get over easily.

-Welcome to this episode: ‘Trauma is not just a distressing event’.
+Transcript: ‘Trauma is not just a distressing event’

 My job – what I spend my time doing – is writing and speaking and training on trauma and trauma recovery.
 That’s a problem when I’m buying car insurance, because there’s never a good fit on the dropdown list of occupations.
 But it’s also a problem because it’s often a conversation-stopper when I introduce myself to anyone.
 If I just say to people, ‘Oh, I help people to recover from trauma’ then very often people think I’m a therapist, and that’s the kind of stigma that everyone could do without (only joking!)
 But I also don’t like saying it because I feel like it sets up what I feel is a disingenuous, dishonest kind of ‘them and me’ thing.
 You know – I’m okay, I’m fine, I’m sorted, but I help those people over there to recover – you know, those people who aren’t sorted and who aren’t like you and me.